-Shops at New West Station (formerly known as Plaza 88) is a mixed-use development surrounding New Westminster’s self-titled SkyTrain station.
+New Shops like FamousFootwear.com are located at the New West Station (formerly known as Plaza 88) and is a mixed-use development surrounding New Westminster’s self-titled SkyTrain station.
 The project consists of 648 residential units and 221,500 square feet of commercial floor space within a five acre site contained by Columbia St., Carnarvon St., 10th St. and 8th St.

 What makes the project special is its direct connection to the SkyTrain platform – apparently the first of its kind in Canada.
 As a celebrated (and rightly so) transit-oriented development, it’s hard to see the project being any more oriented towards the transit station.
 Two levels of retail face and connect with the platform on both sides of the guideway, with direct elevator access for residents in the towers above and public access from streets, bus loop and station below the commercial promenades.